sous-chefs/logrotate/README.md

   "root")
 - `template_group`: the group of the logrotate template (default:
   "root")
-- `cookbook`: select the template source from the specified cookbook.
-By default it will use the template from the logrotate cookbook.
 - `create`: creation parameters for the logrotate "create" config, follows the form "mode owner group".
 This is an optional parameter, and is nil by default.